How to travel cheap and handle problems

 Accept it.
 And try to do your business at ‘home’.

-Long before COVID, I carried some tissues and hand sanitizer.
+Long before the pandemic, I carried tissues and hand sanitizer.
+Indispensable!

 The problem of missing family

-It’s great to take an extended trip and travel the world in early retirement.
+It’s great to take an extended trip — to budget slow travel the world in early retirement.

 But at some point, you are going to severely miss your family – never mind mint chocolate chip ice cream.